 I’ve tried using skill and resource based systems like in old World of Darkness games, and I’ve dipped into not bothering with it at all and just pushing those elements to the narrative.
 The issue always comes back to the players wanting to have that ‘gaining money’ experience, and it’s hard to do that without some quantification of the resource.
 It’s rarely satisfying to say “The quest giver offers you a ‘good amount of money’ to do this job” and then move on.
 Would the characters be motivated beyond the danger?
 Would they want more?
 How much more should they negotiate for?
 Would they scoff and not take the danger on for that paltry sum?
 So, from a narrative perspective, money needs at least a little definition to create the experience that fits the scope of D&D games.
 Really, all games in any setting need some sort of conceptualization of money if it is at all a part of the tropes.
 Would the elite merc group take on the deadly mission for $500?
 Would the tramp freighter group try to run the imperial blockade for 4,000 credits?
 Without some concept of relative worth, some of the verisimilitude breaks down, but the super detailed and accurate item accounting can cause it’s own issues and be a pain to keep track of.
 So, what’s the solution?

-I’ve played around with lots of ways to get around the issues I find in the D&D currency system, but the one that resonates and seems to fix most of my issues is figuring out the relative costs for some important categories and providing an adequate range for items of that type.
-Making a kind of matrix of value in the game world.
+I’ve played around with lots of ways to get around the issues I find in the D&D currency system, but the one that resonates and seems to fix most of my issues is figuring out the relative costs for some important categories of items and services and providing an adequate cost range – making a kind of matrix of value in the game world.
 Having the range of costs for a basic category gives you enough flexibility to quickly figure out a price for almost anything, while also allowing you to vary up things based on market conditions.

 |Adventuring Gear||Apothecary /